The core in random hypergraphs and local weak convergence: Warning Propagation and the -core

 \section{Warning Propagation and the $k$-core}

 Suppose that $F$ is a given input factor graph which is $r$-uniform.
-To identify the $k$-core of $F$ we adopt the Warning Propagation messages passing algorithm, \cite{MM}.
+To identify the $k$-core of $F$ we adopt the Warning Propagation message passing algorithm, \cite{MM}.
 Warning Propagation is based on introducing messages on the edges of $F$ and marks on the nodes of $F$.
 Messages and marks have values in $\{0,1\}$.
 Both will be updated in terms of a time parameter $t\geq 0$.
 The messages are directed objects.
-That is for every pair of adjacent nodes $v\in\cV(F)$ and $a\in\cF(F)$ and any time $t\geq 0$ there is a messages $\mu_{v\to a}(t|F)$ ``from $v$ to $a$'' and a message $\mu_{a\to v}(t|F)$ in the opposite direction.
+That is for every pair of adjacent nodes $v\in\cV(F)$ and $a\in\cF(F)$ and any time $t\geq 0$ there is a message $\mu_{v\to a}(t|F)$ ``from $v$ to $a$'' and a message $\mu_{a\to v}(t|F)$ in the opposite direction.
 Similarly, we distinguish between the marks $\mu_{a}(t|F)$ of factor nodes $a$ and the marks $\mu_{v}(t|F)$ of variable nodes $v$.
-At time $t=0$ we start with the configuration in which all messages in both directions are equal to $1$, i.e.,
+At time $t=0$ we start with the configuration in which all messages in both directions are equal to $1$, i.e. writing $\partial x$ for the set of neighbours of $x$ in $F$, we let